2024 Hammarby Fotboll season

-The 2024 season was the 135th season in the history of Hammarby IF.
+The 2024 season was the 135th season in the history of Hammarby Fotboll.
 During this season, the team participated in the following competitions: 2024 Allsvenskan, 2023–24 Svenska Cupen, and 2024–25 Svenska Cupen.

 Season overview

 Pre-season

 On 9 January, Hammarby's men's team together with the women's team started the pre-season with an open training for supporters to visit at Hammarby IP where each team had one half of the pitch.

 On 16 January, it was reported that Hammarby reached an agreement to sign Oscar Johansson Schellhas from IFK Värnamo for a undisclosed fee.

 On 22 January, the team began their training camp in Marbella, Spain.
 The women's team also participated in the camp, but overlapped with the men's team, arriving a bit later on February 5.
 All training sessions were held at Dama de Noche training facility, and both training sessions and matches were open to the public and media.

 All training matches from Marbella were broadcast on Aftonbladet Plus.

 Hammarby played 3 friendly matches in Marbella: